Peabody Auditorium

-The Peabody Auditorium in Daytona Beach, Florida has been home to performances of the Daytona Beach Symphony Society for over sixty years and was the summer home of the London Symphony Orchestra from 1966 until 2009.
-The 2,521 seat venue hosts touring Broadway shows, headline performers, opera, drama, and comedy performances.
+The Peabody Auditorium in Daytona Beach, Florida has been home to performances of the Daytona Beach Symphony Society for more than sixty years and was the summer home of the London Symphony Orchestra from 1966 until 2009.
+The 2,521-seat venue hosts touring Broadway shows, headline performers, opera, drama, and comedy performances.
 In addition to in-house programming, presenters include civic ballet, schools, cheerleading, bodybuilding and dance competitions, non-profit and for-profit promoters.